All Episodes

 Yeah, just calling in about Obama.

-I mean, I don't know at this point this late in the game.
+I mean, I don't know at this point this late in the game why anybody surprises his actions.

-I mean, he's coming to town here, uh, actually to Gibson County is flying into Evansville just to basically uh, You know, further liberal agenda by exploiting a uh minority business.
+He's flying into Evansville just to basically, you know, further the liberal agenda by exploiting a minority business.

-What do you mean exploiting a minority business?
+What do you mean, exploiting a minority business?

-I'm sure he's a fine upstanding uh gentleman, but uh he didn't need the government to build that that business, and I don't see how that could have helped.
+I'm sure he's a fine upstanding gentleman, but he didn't need the government to build that business.

-He's he's out, he's setting the stage, he's setting the table for his amnesty.
+He's setting the table for his amnesty.

 He promised it between after the election and the end of the year.